 Consumable Asset Disposition Procedure:

-A Disposition Log may be maintained by the hospital.
+A Disposition Log may is recommended to be maintained by the hospital.

 Annotate on the Location of Item column of the GC-11 Inventory form to show the disposition and reason.

 Do not delete assets from the GC-11; all dispositions should remain on your document.